prosavage/ProSavage/README.md

 ### Hi there 👋
 **Quick Info** <br/>
 Personal Page: https://prosavage.net <br/>

 Currently working on: https://enigmapool.com <br/>
+EnigmaPool is a GPU cryptocurrency mining pool for the currency Ergo.

+**Minecraft Related**
 I am no longer giving direct support for minecraft plugins.
-I will continue to maintain FactionsX based on issues and answer questions from discussions.
 Please use https://github.com/ProSavage/FactionsX for anything related to it.